At a Glance: The Best Gun Cleaning Kit

 The best way to avoid these issues is to buy a universal cleaning kit.
 If you only have handguns, then a kit that includes all the common handgun calibers is an easy route.
 Many companies also sell single caliber replacement mops or brushes once you wear down a particular brush size.

 Universal gun cleaning kits don’t have high part counts just because they include brushes for multiple calibers, even though that is part of the reason.
 Many of the kits on our list include additional cleaning tools because caring for your gun involves more than just running a brush through the barrel.
-It is important that your kit includes jag, mops, and cleaning cloths, but more on these items in a bit.
+It is important that your kit includes jag, mops, and cleaning cloths.

 Once you have made sure that the kit you are eyeing includes the appropriately sized brushes and parts for your gun or guns, then you should consider whether or not you want a portable gun cleaning kit.
 Personally, I like cleaning my guns at the kitchen table with a two-finger pour of bourbon on the rocks in arm’s reach.
 I mean come on, what is more American than that.

 Understandably, some shooters much prefer to clean all their guns while they are at the range.
 Going this route allows you to have everything ready to be stored and put away when you get home.
 It also keeps you from making a mess of your kitchen if your significant other is less understanding than mine.
 I must admit that I have ruined a few table cloths until I broke down and bought a cleaning mat like this one from GLORYFIRE.